NeumoNeumo/blog/content/posts/optimal_infinite_code/index.md

 # For More Information
 After proving the existence, I found [a paper](https://ieeexplore.ieee.org/abstract/document/641571) exactly on this topic.
-This paper also shows that the optimal code reaches an average length of exactly $H(X)$.
+This paper also shows that the optimal code must satisfy the Kraft inequality with equality.
 Read it if you are interested.